-Overview of Basic Text Search XML index parameters
+XML index parameters syntax

-You can use Basic Text Search XML index parameters to manipulate searches of XML data in different ways.
+You can use XML index parameters to index XML tag and attribute values in separate fields either by tag name, attribute name, or by path.
 When you do not use XML index parameters, XML documents are indexed as unstructured text.
-The XML tags, attributes, and values are included in searches and are indexed in a single field called contents.
-By contrast when you use XML index parameters, the XML tag and attribute values can be indexed in separate fields either by tag name, attribute name, or by path.
+The XML tags, attributes, and values are included in searches and are indexed together in the contents field.